siteworxpro/boiler-plate/README.md

 ## What it's not

 This is not a new frame work or ment to be a one size fits all solution.
-Most of this application is specificly built for what I need.
+Most of this application is specificly built for what I need to get a new project up off the ground.

 *Why not use Laravel, Cake or Symphony?*
 I like laravel/lumin and have used it in several projects.
 Cake and the others are also fine but I still like the basics of slim.
+What it does what it needs to do and nothing else.

 I have always found it more than I have always needed.
-I don't really need everything plus the kitchen sink.
+I don't really need everything plus the kitchen sink in my projects to start.

 *No CSS?*
 No, most client are going to bring their own styles or templates.
 Check these projects out as a great place to start